 Slowly improve your skills

-Eventually, as you get used to the motorcycle, you can start going around your neighborhood or block.
+Eventually, as you get used to the motorcycle, you can start going around your neighbourhood or block.
 Avoid riding your motorcycle on main roads and during peak hours.

 Start slowly, take your time, and carefully expand and build up your riding courses.
-As time passes and your confidence and abilities increase, expand your traveling distance and routes.
+As time passes and your confidence and abilities increase, expand your travelling distance and routes.